 Why should education institutions care?
 Cyber incidents can harm their service delivery and reputation and may involve:

 - Theft of information such as intellectual property or sensitive personal data

 - Denial of access to critical technology

 - Hijacking of systems for profit or malicious intent

 - Financial losses

 A strong cybersecurity approach comprises technologies, processes and controls designed to protect IT systems and sensitive data from cyberattacks.
-And rather than focus on simply preventing attacks, it requires a framework that ensures resilience by minimising the extent of a breach if it happens – and it will happen.
+And rather than focusing on simply preventing attacks, an effective cybersecurity approach requires a framework that ensures resilience by minimizing the extent of a breach if it happens — and it will happen.
 A cybersecurity framework should cover threat identification, protection, detection, response and recovery of IT systems.